MarginaliaSearch/MarginaliaSearch/README.md

 The aim of the project is to develop new and alternative discovery methods for the Internet.
 It's an experimental workshop as much as it is a public service, the overarching goal is to elevate the more human, non-commercial sides of the Internet.

-A side-goal is to do this without requiring datacenters and expensive enterprise hardware, to run this operation on affordable hardware with minimal operational overhead.
+A side-goal is to do this without requiring datacenters and enterprise hardware budgets, to be able to run this operation on affordable hardware with minimal operational overhead.

+The long term plan is to refine the search engine so that it provide enough public value that the project can be funded through grants, donations and commercial API licenses (non-commercial share-alike is always free).

 ## Set up